A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Introduction

 In 2018, Gao and Zhu \cite{gao2018functional} proved a Functional Central Limit Theorem for stationary Hawkes processes.
 Their method, based on stochastic intensity, relies on the assumption of stationarity, which is necessary to apply Hahn's theorem \cite{hahn1978central} to their sequence of processes.
 However, this assumption does not hold in our setting, making their technique unsuitable for our analysis.

-In 2020, Pang and Pardoux \cite{Pardoux} established the Functional Law of Large Numbers and the Functional Central Limit Theorem for certain non-Markovian epidemic models.
-Their approach leverages Poisson processes, with results following from the properties of Poisson random measures.
-The counting processes used to model the interactions in our setting are not assumed to be Poisson point processes.
-Therefore, our work do not rely on Poisson random measures.
-Nonetheless, their work introduced a novel technique for handling non-Markovian models.
-For a more comprehensive overview of their theory, we refer the reader to \cite{forien2021recent}.
+In 2020, Pang and Pardoux \cite{Pardoux} established the functional law of large numbers and the functional central limit theorem for certain non-Markovian epidemic models.
+For a more comprehensive overview of their construction, we refer the reader to \cite{forien2021recent}.
+We follow their approach with some modifications to the proofs, specifically regarding the properties of stochastic intensity.
+We refer the reader to \cite{Bremaud1981} for a concise exposition on this topic.